Aldine ISD Shines at Tommy Tune Awards

 Friendswood ISD hosted visitors from Little Mustangs Preschool Academy at the Mustang Senior meeting.

-School choice allows public education funds to follow students to the schools or services that best fit their needs, and this includes public schools offer new and different educational options.
+School choice allows public education funds to follow students to the schools or services that best fit their needs.
+This includes public schools, which offer various educational options and individualized opportunities.

 School choice includes much more than school vouchers or charter schools.
 There are a variety of ways for families to choose the best educational setting for their kids.
 Learn more about the different educational choice options in your school district today!